 While we service all brands makes and models ..
 Some of the popular brands of keyboards that we work on are Kawai, Roland, Yamaha, Kurzweil, Casio, Nord, Korg and Suzuki.

 We stock schematics for hundreds of models, as well as a good solid inventory of spare parts.
 Our vast full-time experience of over 35 years while working in the Portland Oregon area means we can repair your most difficult repair issues at a minimum of time and cost.

 Please note all work is by appointment, sorry but we cannot accommodate walk ins.

-We have as well over the years performed repairs and service almost every make and model of keyboard out there.
-We have worked on Keyboards from companies like Roland , Yamaha, Korg, Kawai and Casio.
-Also let us not forget all the great keyboards that companies like Kurzweil and the now defunct Ensoniq put out either while parts are getting harder to find for these we still perform quite a few successful repairs on them.
+We have over the years performed repairs and service on almost every make and model of keyboard out there.
+These days we mostly see the newer offerings in for repair from companies like Roland , Yamaha, Korg, Kawai and Casio.
+However we do also still provide service on all the great digital keyboards that companies like Kurzweil and the now defunct Ensoniq put out.
+While parts are getting harder to find for some of the older keyboards we still despite that fact perform quite a few successful repairs on them.

 We also repair and service relatively new digital keyboard contenders such as Nord.
 We of course service and repair all makes and models of keyboards and not just the ones I have mentioned here.

 Common symptoms of keyboard contact issues are notes or keys that do not sound at all, notes that sound loudly or at full velocity, keyboard notes that sound intermittently and just about everything in between.

 The solution to the problem varies.
 The first option and the most desirable if the keyboard has much age on it is to replace the contact boards if the keyboard contact boards are available and relatively inexpensive this is the best way to go as it cuts down considerably on the labor cost involved with the repair of keyboard contact issues.
 The new contact boards come from the factory with new key contacts already installed.